Precise description of medium-induced emissions: Numerical results

 It is also clear that this approximation works well in the soft limit, as expected.
 This indicates that it is safe to only use the factorizable piece when calculating soft emissions.
 However, for finite $z$ one should be more careful, as there might be significant contributions from the non-factorizable term, leading to significant deviations.

 \paragraph{Comparing the eikonal approximation and non-eikonal corrections.} In \cite{Isaksen:2020npj} we also studied many of the same effects we have presented here.
 However, in that paper we used the eikonal approximation, where all the partons travel on straight lines through the medium.
 In App. \ref{app:eikonal} we show how the calculation simplifies in the eikonal limit.
 It is interesting to examine how well the eikonal approximation actually works.
-We will compare the factorizable term of the large-$N_c$ solution in the eikonal limit and with full transverse behavior.
-This comparison is convenient, as we have analytical solutions for both, see Eqs. \eqref{eq:spectrum-hom-eikonal} and \eqref{eq:in-in-hom-analytic}, respectively.
-That means we are not limited by the simulation and the error bands that come with it.
 We expect that the eikonal approximation works best when $\omega$ is big, or when $z\sim 0.5$.

 In Fig. \ref{fig:Fmed-eikonal} we have plotted the error introduced by using the eikonal approximation, compared to the non-eikonal version, defined as

 As one can see the eikonal approximation overestimates the contribution by a big margin, especially along the line $\omega \theta \sim Q_s$, i.e. around the peak of the spectrum.
 We can therefore conclude that using the eikonal approximation does not work well for the values of the parameters we have chosen in this paper.